Six things to know about Sharia divorce in UAE from 2025

 Can a Muslim woman divorce without her husband's consent in UAE?

 Yes.
-Khula' under Articles 65-68 of FL 41/2024 is granted by court without husband's consent if wife agrees to return mahr.
-Tatliq lil-darar (judicial divorce for harm) is also available without consent on proven grounds.
+Under Decree-Law 41/2024, khula' is granted by the court without the husband's consent if the wife agrees to return her mahr (law firms report Articles 65 to 68).
+Tatliq lil-darar, our divorce for harm UAE route, is also available without consent on proven grounds.

 What is the difference between talaq and khula'?

-Talaq is husband-initiated, wife keeps mahr, revocable in first/second instance.
-Khula' is wife-initiated, wife returns mahr, irrevocable, granted without husband's consent under 2024 law.
-For full details, see our khula' divorce UAE guide.
+Talaq is husband-initiated, wife keeps mahr, revocable in first or second instance.
+Khula' is wife-initiated, wife returns mahr, irrevocable, granted without husband's consent under the 2024 law.
+See our talaq UAE and khula' divorce UAE guides.

 How long does Islamic divorce take in UAE?